10k-swap/10k_swap-sdk/doc/fractions.md

 console.log(price.toSignificant(3)) // 123
 ```

 This example shows the ETH/XYZ price, where ETH is the base token, and XYZ is the quote token.
-The price is constructed from an amount of XYZ (the numerator) / an amount of WETH (the denominator).
+The price is constructed from an amount of XYZ (the numerator) / an amount of ETH (the denominator).

 ## Static Methods